-Attach the rise and fall hand wheel to the rise and fall shaft and tighten the socket head bolt with a 6 mm hex wrench, then attach the handle and tighten with a 10 mm spanner (See Fig.4.2).
+Attach the rise and fall hand wheel to the rise and fall shaft and tighten the socket head bolt with a 6 mm allen key.
+Then attach the handle and tighten with a 10 mm spanner (See Fig.4.2).